 The Act allows you to disclose public interest information and provides you with protection for doing so.
 Making a public interest disclosure (a disclosure) enables public authorities to investigate and deal straight away with matters that may otherwise have gone unnoticed or unreported.

 Making a disclosure or ‘whistleblowing’ is a serious matter and in many cases it will take courage and trust for people holding information to come forward.
-For more information about public interest disclosure visit the Public Sector Commission or contact the shire’s Public Interest Disclosure Officer on 9734 9000.
+For more information about public interest disclosure visit the Public Sector Commission website or contact the shire’s Public Interest Disclosure Officer on 9734 9000.